Health Information Scholarship

-- Enrolled as a second year student in an accredited RHIT or RHIA Program or Associate Degree Cancer Management Programs (traditional classroom or on-line)
+- Must be enrolled as a second-year student in an accredited RHIT or RHIA program or an Associate Degree Cancer Management Program (traditional classroom or online)

-- GPA of 3.0 or higher in their major course work.
+- Must have a GPA of 3.0 or higher in their major coursework

 Incomplete applications will not be considered.
 Applications will be destroyed at the end of each membership year.